StackStorm/st2docs/docs/source/troubleshooting/rules.rst

 6. Ask for help!
 ----------------

 You have exhausted self help directions.
-Contact stormers using :ref:`ask for help<ref-ask-for-help>` section.
+Contact us using :ref:`ask for help<ref-ask-for-help>` section.
 Please have the output of ``st2 rule-enforcement list --rule=<rule_being_debugged>``, ``st2 trigger-instance list --trigger=<trigger>`` and rule YAML ready so